Pizza Connection Trial: Background

+In the second half of the 1970s, the Palermo mafiosi Nunzio La Mattina, Tommaso Spadaro and Giuseppe Savoca purchased large quantities of morphine in Switzerland from the Turkish trafficker Yasar Avni Musullulu on behalf of the other Mafia families and transported it, by sea or by land, to Palermo and the surrounding area, where numerous illegal heroin refineries common to all the families were active.
+In 1980 the investigators discovered for the first time one refinery in the Piraineto district of Punta Raisi and another in Trabia, managed by the mafioso Gerlando Alberti, who was arrested together with three chemists from Marseille who worked for him.
+In 1982 another refinery was discovered, in Palermo, in via Messina Marine, managed by the mafioso Pietro Vernengo.

-The trial centered on a Mafia-run enterprise that involved processing heroin in Sicily, morphine purchased from Turkey and Southwest Asia, and cocaine from South America, for final distribution of the drugs in the United States through independently owned pizza parlor fronts as the money was laundered through several banks and brokerages in the United States and overseas.
+The trial centered on a Mafia-run enterprise that involved processing heroin from Sicily, morphine purchased from Turkey and Southwest Asia, and cocaine from South America, for final distribution of the drugs in the United States through independently owned pizza parlor fronts as the money was laundered through several banks and brokerages in the United States and overseas.
 The enterprise was estimated to have imported US$1.65 billion of heroin to the United States, namely the Northeast and the Midwest, between 1975 and 1984.

 For about a year, the prosecution, consisting of Richard A. Martin, Louis J. Freeh, Robert Stewart, Robert B. Bucknam and Andrew C. McCarthy, gathered hundreds of witnesses, wiretaps, and thousands of documents, which cost several million dollars to complete.
 Arrests of conspirators were coordinated in the United States, Italy, Switzerland and Spain on April 8, 1984, following the capture of Gaetano Badalamenti and his son Vito Badalamenti together with Pietro Alfano in Madrid, Spain; on November 15, they were extradited to the United States.
 Badalamenti was formerly on the Sicilian Mafia Commission.
 A day later, the Federal Bureau of Investigation arrested nearly 30 people in New York City, seizing weapons and drugs.

-One of these witnesses was Sicilian Mafia pentito Tommaso Buscetta, who had already revealed information to Italian magistrate Giovanni Falcone to prepare for the Maxi Trial, was extradited in December 1984 to the United States where he received a new identity from the government, American citizenship and placement in the Witness Protection Program in exchange for new revelations against the American Mafia in the Pizza Connection Trial.
+One of these witnesses was Sicilian Mafia pentito Tommaso Buscetta, who had already revealed information to Italian magistrate Giovanni Falcone to prepare for the Maxi Trial.
+In December 1984, Buscetta was extradited to the United States where he received a new identity from the government, American citizenship and placement in the Witness Protection Program in exchange for new revelations against the American Mafia in the Pizza Connection Trial.

 Another witness was Sicilian Mafia pentito Salvatore Contorno, who followed the example of Buscetta, and began collaborating in October 1984, and also testified at the Maxi Trial.

 Former undercover FBI agent Joseph D. Pistone, who infiltrated the Bonanno crime family between 1976 and 1981 using the alias "Donnie Brasco", also testified at the trial.